Now is the time to plan your ski Croatia holiday. Croatia has awesome winter destinations that should not be missed, including Sljeme Ski Resort.

-The Red slope has a chairlift and is also equipped with artificial snow maker, which prolongs the skiing season.
-While the White and Green slopes have T-bar lifts.
-The slopes are gentle and are suitable for children and those just learning how to ski.
+The Red Slope has a chairlift and is also equipped with an artificial snow maker, which prolongs the skiing season.
+At the same time, the White and Green slopes have T-bar lifts.
+The slopes are gentle and suitable for children and those just learning to ski.
 The Red and White slopes also have a lighting system, which makes it possible for skiers to enjoy skiing at night.

 How Much Does It Cost To Ski Croatia?

 The price of skiing on Sljeme is quite reasonable.
-A day ticket will cost you 10 Euro on weekdays for adults, 14 Euros on the weekend, and 6 Euro for children.
+A day ticket will cost you 10 Euro on weekdays for adults, 14 Euros on weekends, and 6 Euro for children.
 Quite a steal if you ask me.

-The ski resort is very well equipped with modern equipment and beautiful nature all around.
-A real treat for a family getaway in the winter.
-(If you opt to bring the whole fam, don’t forget to check out our guide to Croatia for families).
+The ski resort is well equipped with modern equipment and beautiful nature.
+It’s a real treat for a family getaway in the winter.
+(If you bring the whole family, don’t forget to check out our guide to Croatia for families).

 Ski Croatia Accommodation

-You can find many hotels and apartments near the ski resort, plus a list of all inclusive resorts – but we’ve selected the best below
+You can find many hotels and apartments near the ski resort, plus a list of all-inclusive resorts.
+We’ve selected the best below.

 Apart Hotel Snježna Kraljica 4*

-Located in the Medvedica Nature Park, it is a quiet location in the forest, offering comfortable accommodation, a hot tub and sauna.
+Located in the Medvedica Nature Park, it is a quiet location in the forest, offering comfortable accommodation, a hot tub, and a sauna.
 It is located right next to all the hiking trails and ski slopes.

 Hotel Tomislavov Dom 4*